IotaSpencer/iotaspencer.me/projects/micro-install/index.md

 ## About

-micro_install is a ruby gem ported from [@benweissmann](https://github.com/benweissmann)'s 'curl'able script hosted at https://getmic.ro, and micro is developed and owned by [@zyedidia](https://github.com/zyedidia)
+micro_install is a ruby gem ported from [benweissmann](https://github.com/benweissmann) curlable script hosted at https://getmic.ro, and micro is developed and owned by [@zyedidia](https://github.com/zyedidia)

 micro_install is used as an ruby port to benweissmann's [https://getmic.ro](https://getmic.ro) but packaged as a gem.
 It installs [@zyedidia](https://github.com/zyedidia)'s micro, a terminal text editor.